egocarib/Spell-Card-Maker/README.md

 ## Building the app

-[Pyinstaller][13] is used to build the app into a standalone executable for release.
+[Pyinstaller][11] is used to build the app into a standalone executable for release.
 If you would like to build the application for a non-Windows OS (or make other customizations), it should be fairly straightforward to do so.
 The included spec file (`SpellCardMaker.spec`) contains the required settings and configuration for building the app.
-It should be as easy as running the following command from the project directory:
+It should be as easy as installing Pyinstaller and then running the following command from the project directory:

 ```commandline
 pyinstaller SpellCardMaker.spec